survivejs/react-book/manuscript/developing-with-webpack.md

 The common configuration has been separated to a section of its own.
 In this case `build` configuration is actually the same as `common` configuration.
 We do a little tweak for `develop` case.
 As you can see the configuration is quite easy to follow this way.

+You should `npm i lodash --save-dev` to the dependency we need for this to work into the project.
+It is possible to refine the approach further and hide `_.merge` and `joinArray`behind a nicer API.
+Now it's pretty bare bone.

 To make everything work again, we'll need to tweak our `package.json` **scripts** section like this:

 ```json